fahadkhalil/HiddenWaffle/README.md

 Hidden Waffle is a small open-source initiative.
 This is a set of classes which makes writing test-cases with Selenium an extremely pleasant experience.
 It contains extendable set of base classes containing rich functionality and a runner, which can be used to write any type of test execution scenario and environment.

-It is an alternative to using NUnit framework.

 Low cost solution for small-sized teams for automated testing.

 __If you know JQuery and C#, getting up start writing test cases should not require more then 30 minutes.__